-- 5.5.1 The contractor will plan in advance the timing and methods of any construction activity that could give rise to levels of waterborne noise in the Firth of Forth which could cause significant noise effects and undertake the works in line with the RIAAs in relation to: - undertaking the works outside of migration periods for the key species (e.g. salmonids, lamprey spp.); or - maintaining the level of noise over at least half the width of the Forth (at low tide) below that which would give rise to any significant reaction from the marine species of interest to enable marine species of interest to pass the area. - 5.5.2 In the second case, the contractor will provide other mitigation as described in the RIAAs such that the specific species may move to the 'protected' zone(s) of the Forth in advance of the works being undertaken. - 5.5.3 The contractor will also comply with the requirements of Section 10.3 of this CoCP relating to ecology and the RIAAs with regards to noise levels and refer to paragraph 1.4.3 of this CoCP regarding the Appropriate Assessments and provision of mitigation measures.
+- 5.6.1 The contractor will plan in advance the timing and methods of any construction activity that could give rise to levels of waterborne noise in the Firth of Forth which could cause significant noise effects and undertake the works in line with the RIAAs in relation to: - undertaking the works outside of migration periods for the key species (e.g. salmonids, lamprey spp.); or - maintaining the level of noise over at least half the width of the Forth (at low tide) below that which would give rise to any significant reaction from the marine species of interest to enable marine species of interest to pass the area. - In the second case, the contractor will provide other mitigation as described in the RIAAs such that the specific species may move to the "protected' zone(s) of the Forth in advance of the works being undertaken. - 5.6.3 The contractor will also comply with the requirements of Section 10.3 of this CoCP relating to ecology and the RIAAs with regards to noise levels and refer to paragraph 1.4.3 of this CoCP regarding the Appropriate Assessments and provision of mitigation measures.

-5.6 Vibration Thresholds
+5.7 Vibration Thresholds

-- 5.6.1 Criteria and procedures for vibration control are specified for three purposes and assessed using three different sets of parameters: - To protect the occupants and users of buildings from disturbance, for which Vibration Dose Values are assessed (VDVs are defined and their application to occupants of buildings is discussed in BS 6472). - To protect buildings from risk of physical damage, for which peak component particle velocities are assessed in accordance with BS 7385. - To protect particularly vibration-sensitive equipment and processes from damage or disruption, for which peak component acceleration, velocity or displacement are assessed as appropriate to each process or item of equipment. - 5.6.2 In some buildings, two or three of the above parameters may apply, and in those cases the contractor will evaluate the criteria separately.
-In establishing criteria, controls and working methods, the contractor will take account of guidance in BS 6472, BS 5228 and BS 7385.
+- 5.7.1 Criteria and procedures for vibration control are specified for three purposes and assessed using three different sets of parameters: - To protect the occupants and users of buildings from disturbance, for which Vibration Dose Values are assessed (VDVs are defined and their application to occupants of buildings is discussed in BS 6472). - To protect buildings from risk of physical damage, for which peak component particle velocities are assessed in accordance with BS 7385. - To protect particularly vibration-sensitive equipment and processes from damage or disruption, for which peak component acceleration, velocity or displacement are assessed as appropriate to each process or item of equipment.

-- 5.6.3 The contractor will be authorised to undertake works, without a secondary consent or approval under the Control of Pollution Act 1974, provided the work is undertaken within the thresholds defined in paragraphs 5.6.4 and 5.6.5 of this CoCP. - 5.6.4 To protect the occupants and users of buildings from disturbance, the contractor will use best practicable means to control vibration levels so that the Vibration Dose Values in Table 5.6.4, as measured in accordance with BS 6472, are not routinely exceeded as a result of the works:
+- 5.7.2 In some buildings, two or three of the above parameters may apply, and in those cases the contractor will evaluate the criteria separately.
+In establishing criteria, controls and working methods, the contractor will take account of guidance in BS 6472, BS 5228 and BS 7385. - 5.7.3 In order to ensure the consistent management of the vibration control procedures across the entire project, and notwithstanding the requirements of paragraph 5.7.1 above, the contractor will be authorised to undertake works, without a secondary consent under the Control of Pollution Act 1974, provided the work is undertaken within the thresholds defined in paragraphs 5.7.4 and 5.7.5 of this CoCP. - To protect the occupants and users of buildings from disturbance, the contractor will use best practicable means to control vibration levels so that the Vibration Dose Values in Table 5.7.4, as measured in accordance with BS 6472, are not routinely exceeded as a result of the works: